This tutorial will help you set up and interpret a Partial Least Squares regression in Excel using the XLSTAT software.

 To activate the Partial Least Squares regression dialog box, start first XLSTAT, then select the XLSTAT / Modeling data / Partial Least Squares Regression function.

 Once you have clicked the button, the Partial Least Squares regression dialog box is displayed.

 In the Dependent variable(s) field, select with the mouse the ratings of the 96 judges.

 The ratings are the "Ys" of the model as we want to explain the ratings given by the judges.

-In Quantitative variable(s) field, select the explanatory variables, that are in our case the physico-chemical descriptors.
+In the Quantitative variable(s) field, select the explanatory variables, that are in our case the physicochemical descriptors.

-The name of the orange juices have also been selected as Observation labels.
+The name of the orange juices has also been selected as Observation labels.